Daniel S. Tsze, MD

 Dr. Tsze's research aims to improve and optimize the treatment of pain and provision of procedural sedation for children in the emergency department.
 His areas of interest include intranasal analgesics and sedatives, the psychometric properties and clinical interpretation of self-report and observational measures of pain in children, and integrative strategies for treating pain and distress.

 Dr. Tsze is the PI for the HEADACHE study (Headache Assessment of Children for Emergent Intracranial Abnormalities).
 The HEADACHE study is an NINDS R01 that aims to derive and internally validate a risk stratification model for identifying the risk of emergent intracranial abnormalities in children presenting with headaches to one of 18 emergency departments in the Pediatric Emergency Care Applied Research Network (PECARN).
+He is also a PI (MPI Tsze, Drendel) of the MoKA study (Morphine or Ketamine for Analgesia).
+The MoKA study is an NIH HEAL Initiative U01 that aims to determine the effectiveness of intravenous sub-dissociative ketamine compared to intravenous morphine for treating children with acute pain who present to one of 8 emergency departments in PECARN.

 Research Interests